 A significant programme of work for CSC Services comes to a close this month.

-CSC Services have completed the 2018 Concrete Spalling Remediation Programme at Hinkley Point B Power Station for client EDF Energy.
-The work follows on from the 2017 programme and has seen over 300 significant repairs completed at the Power Station over a 6- month period.
+CSC Services have completed a Concrete Spalling Remediation Programme at Hinkley Point B Power Station for client EDF Energy.
+The work follows on from the previous programme and has seen over 300 significant repairs completed at the Power Station over a 6- month period.

 With widespread areas of spalled reinforced concrete across the station, the work was planned to mitigate the potential health and safety issues, mitigate any impact on plant reliability and to ensure that there is no impact on on-going nuclear safety.

 Causes of the concrete spalling were varied, but principally a combined effect of the age of the buildings involved, their environmental exposure and occasional areas where water ingress had accelerated degradation.